COVID-19 Frequently Asked Questions

-Close contacts can be directed to quarantine, even if they are not showing symptoms of the virus.
-Please note that, if you are a close contact and receive a negative test result, you still must quarantine for the full 10 days.
+Close contacts can be directed to quarantine, even if they are not showing symptoms.
+Please note that, if you are a close contact and receive a negative test result, you would still quarantine for the full 10 days.
 That is because it’s possible to have the virus but for it to be too early for the test to detect it.
 Meanwhile, you could be contagious.

 On-campus resident students who entered quarantine only because they are awaiting a COVID-19 test result (and who are not close contacts of someone with the virus) will be quarantined only until they receive a negative test result, which typically takes 24-72 hours.

 On-campus resident students need to contact their RA or their hall’s front desk BEFORE they go to get tested or as soon as they are directed to quarantine by a health professional.
 They will then be guided on the process for checking in to quarantine housing.
 Off-campus resident students should return to their homes and follow the direction of their health care provider and the Gallatin City-County Health Department.

 According to the CDC, a person confirmed to have COVID-19 can generally end isolation if all the following criteria are met: